I Can Do Bad All by Myself (film): Plot

 The next night, Manny needs his insulin shot and Jennifer goes to the kitchen to get it.
-As she prepares the shot, Randy approaches and attempts to rape her, but Sandino fights him off.
+As she prepares the shot, Randy attempts to rape her, but Sandino fights him off.
 April walks in on the fight, and Randy claims Jennifer offered him sex for money.
 April pretends to believe him and sends Randy to take a bath.
 When he is in the tub, April threatens to electrocute him with a plugged-in radio.
-Sandino arrives and tries to stop her, but April is enraged, as she explains that she was sexually abused by her stepfather Lee, who then lied about it to her mother, thus causing April to lose her faith in the people that cared about her.
-Once this is revealed, it is then known why April became an alcoholic due to her stepfather lying to her mother for years over the sexual abuse and why April chose to live a life without children and resenting her stepfather for what he did to her.
-Afterward, she drops the radio into the water, giving Randy a severe electric shock.
-Randy barely jumps out just in time, and Sandino orders him to leave in three minutes.
+Sandino tries to stop her, but April is enraged, revealing that she was sexually abused by her stepfather Lee, who then lied about it to her mother.
+This caused April to lose her faith in the people that cared about her.
+April became an alcoholic due to Lee lying to her mother for years over the abuse.
+It is also revealed why April chose not to have any children because of Lee’s lies and manipulation and April’s mother not seeing the signs of April's behaviour and choosing to believe her husband Lee instead of April.
+She drops the radio into the water, giving Randy an electric shock.
+Randy jumps out just in time, and Sandino orders him to leave.

-April goes to Club Indigo for a drink and blames herself for not seeing the signs, just like her mother didn't see the signs with her.
+April goes to the nightclub for a drink and blames herself for not seeing the signs, just like her mother did not see them with her.
 Sandino tries to stop her from drinking while mentioning that Randy has moved out, but she pushes him away.
 She then asks Sandino if he is a child molester because of all the attention he gives the children.
-Sandino tells April of his childhood as a child laborer and explains that he loves the children so much because he sees himself in them.
-Feeling hurt at her unfair accusations, Sandino says farewell to the children and leaves.
+Sandino talks about his childhood as a child laborer and explains that he loves the children because he sees himself in them.
+Feeling hurt at her accusations, Sandino says farewell to the children and leaves.

-Jennifer and April begin to get along and connect after April tells Jennifer about her bad experience as a child.
-Jennifer tells her that she should recognize Sandino as a good man.
-Eventually, Sandino returns and April apologizes to him and admits that she loves him like a friend.
-Sandino tells her that she can't love anyone until she learns to love herself.
-He tells April that he is in love with her, but he wants April to love him back the same way he loves her.
-He shows her by kissing her.
+April tells Jennifer about her bad experience as a child, and the two begin to connect.
+Jennifer says that April should recognize Sandino as a good man.
+Eventually, Sandino returns.
+April apologizes to him and admits that she loves him like a friend.
+Sandino says that April cannot love anyone until she learns to love herself.
+He is in love with April, but wants her to love him back the same way he loves her.
+He then kisses her.

 Eventually, April and Sandino get married.
-April and Sandino then hold a block party for their reception with Tanya singing "Good Woman Down", dedicated to April, then the new couple is shown embracing and sharing a passionate kiss.
+April and Sandino then hold a block party for their reception.